ujjawalsidhpura/UjjawalSidhpura/README.md

 ### Hello Humans!

 My name is Ujjawal (you can call me **usual**) or better let's go with my anglicized name **Ujay**.
 I am civil engineer/project manager turned into a full-stack Developer and Data analyst.
 I love working with PERN/MERN stack.
-My favourite scripting language is **JS**, while I am able also able to code in **Ruby, Python and TS**.
+My favourite scripting language is **JS**, but I can also code in **Ruby, Python and TS** if I have to, woot woot.
 This is the link to my portfolio. **Disclaimer: I love backend more than frontend**
 <br>
 https://ujay-portfolio.netlify.app/
 <br>